 take down, clean and put away bird feeders by April 1.
 Store

 the bird feeder until early winter.
-(Birds will do just fine
+(Birds will do just

 to bird feeders is a very common and growing complaint.

 most bears have gone into hibernation.

-Clean up spilled seed below feeder
+Clean up spilled seed below

 Keep garbage in airtight containers

 inside your garage or storage area until day of pickup.
-Double

-bears.
-Freeze food scraps
+that attract bears.
+Freeze

 food scraps before discarding into the garbage can.

 Garbage for pickup should

-A plastic garbage bag alone does
+A plastic garbage bag alone

 in a secondary container.